VEISHEA: Problems

-In 2014 a riot occurred in the early morning of April 9, with one reported injury.
+In 2014, a riot occurred in the early morning of April 9, with one reported injury.
 In response, Iowa State president Steven Leath suspended the remainder of the 2014 VEISHEA celebrations and created a task force to discuss the future of VEISHEA.

-In early June the task force voted unanimously to recommend ending VEISHEA in its current form.
-On June 13, 2014, the task force voted to recommend that the school continue to have a “overarching, university-wide event."
-However the task force also recommended it not be called VEISHEA.
+In early June, the task force voted unanimously to recommend ending VEISHEA in its current form.
+On June 13, 2014, the task force voted to recommend that the school continue to have an "overarching, university-wide event."
+However, the task force also recommended it not be called VEISHEA.

-On August 7, 2014, President Leath announced that VEISHEA would no longer be held, and that the VEISHEA name was being retired.
-He said that some of the events that had been associated with VEISHEA would likely continue, but the time frame and the content would need to be evaluated.
+On August 7, 2014, President Leath announced that VEISHEA would no longer be held, and the VEISHEA name was being retired.
+He said some events that had been associated with VEISHEA likely would continue, but the time frame and content would have to be evaluated.